AnriSmith/satrday_package_workshop/deroulement.md

 goodpractice

 How to install
-show how to:
-NEWS.md + release!
+show how to: NEWS.md + release!

-pkgdown
+now if time and maybe as choose your own adventure? pkgdown

 package analytics